 Sendbird UIKit supports both open channels and group channels.
 Follow the guide below to start sending a message from scratch using Java or Kotlin.

-Before installing Sendbird Chat SDK, you need to create a Sendbird application on the Sendbird Dashboard, which comprises everything required in a chat service including users, messages, and channels.
-You will need the App ID of your Sendbird application when initializing the Chat SDK.
+A Sendbird application comprises everything required in a chat service including users, messages, and channels.
+You need the Application ID of your Sendbird application from the dashboard when initializing the Chat SDK.

 Note: Each Sendbird application can be integrated with a single client app.
 Within the same application, users can communicate with each other across all platforms, whether they are on mobile devices or on the web.